General theory of perturbation of infinite resistor networks: Conclusions

 \section{Conclusions}

 Since the perturbation of the resistor network is related to a sum of dyadic products of the unperturbed lattice, we can apply the Woodbury matrix identity to obtain the Green operator of the perturbed network.
 We demonstrated that this approach provides a much simpler and more efficient treatment of this problem than the recursive application of the change to the bonds one by one.
 Indeed, by removing (or replacing) more than one bond in the resistor network, all bonds involved in the perturbation can be treated simultaneously.
 We presented numerous examples of resistor networks to obtain the two-point resistance and the bond current distribution in a perturbed infinite square and triangular lattice.
 We showed that our formalism can be easily used analytically when only a few bonds are removed.
+Based on our experience, the recursive algorithm is more involved to implement and tends to accumulate larger rounding errors through repeated updates.
+In contrast, our method is easier to code and more numerically stable.

 Our method can be used with other types of resistor networks, such as honeycomb lattices, cubic lattices, and more complex tilings with resistors studied, e.g., in reference~\cite{sajat_tiling_2011}, as well as the half- and quarter regions of the square resistor lattice~\cite{half_quater_image_1_8821548,half_quater_image_2_9078361}.
 The key requirement for these generalizations is the knowledge of Green operator $\hat{G}_0$ for the unperturbed lattice.